 Deneb – α Cygni (Alpha Cygni)

 Deneb is a blue-white supergiant belonging to the spectral class A2 Ia, approximately 1,400 light years distant.
 It is the brightest star in Cygnus and the 19th brightest star in the night sky.
-It has an apparent visual magnitude of 1.25.
+It has an apparent magnitude of 1.25.
 With an absolute magnitude of -7.0, Deneb is one of the most luminous stars known.
 It is almost 60,000 times more luminous than our Sun and has about 20 solar masses.
 While it is difficult to get an accurate distance, Deneb is nevertheless the most distant star that shines at first magnitude.
 It is also one of the largest white stars known.
-On Mars, Deneb is the north pole star.
+On Mars, Deneb is the North Pole star.

 Deneb serves as a prototype for a class of variable stars known as the Alpha Cygni variables.
 Its brightness and spectral type fluctuate slightly as a result of non-radial fluctuations of the star’s surface.
-Deneb has stopped fusing hydrogen in its core and is expected to explode as a supernova within the next few million years.
+Deneb has stopped fusing hydrogen in its core and is expected to go out as a supernova within the next few million years.

 The name Deneb comes from the Arabic dhaneb, meaning “tail,” from the phrase Dhanab ad-Dajājah, which means “the tail of the hen.”
 In the Chinese myth of the magpie bridge, Deneb marks the bridge or, alternatively, it represents a fairy who chaperones the two lovers when they meet once a year.